 Each connection switches automatically between these modes depending on the operations carried out on the connection.
-A connection is always in NO_TXN mode when it is instantiated.
+A connection is always in $NO_TXN$ mode when it is instantiated.

-Note: The modes are maintained internally by the JDBC drivers in association with Oracle Database.
+The modes are maintained internally by the JDBC drivers in association with Oracle Database.

-Table 29-1 describes the connection mode transition rules.
+Table 32-1 (page 32-4) describes the connection mode transition rules.